 taking action to broaden participation in computing

-co-located with the Tapia Celebration of Diversity in Computing
+Saturday, September 18th, 2021 - co-hosted with the Richard Tapia Celebration of Diversity in Computing!